Compliance readiness

 • The first useful step is an inventory: know where AI runs, who owns it, what it can do, and what evidence currently exists.

-• Contro1 turns scan findings into operating controls: AI registry, disclosure logging, human approval routing, signed callbacks, audit trails, and evidence packets.
+• Contro1 turns scan findings into operating controls: AI registry, disclosure logging, ownership, human approval routing, signed callbacks, audit trails, and evidence packets.

 Why teams need to act now